Quick answer

 -

-Apply for your Body Art Establishment License.
-Submit your application to the PA Department of Health or your local health authority.
+Apply for your local establishment permit.
+Submit your application to your municipal or county health department, if it requires one.
 Include your floor plan, equipment list, sanitation procedures, and proof of training for all practitioners.

 -

-Apply for Practitioner Licenses.
-Each artist files their own application.
+Apply for practitioner permits.
+Where your locality licenses artists, each one files their own application.
 They’ll need to submit proof of bloodborne pathogen training and identification.

 -

 Schedule and pass your inspection.
 A health inspector will visit your studio.
 They’ll check your sterilization equipment, sanitation procedures, record-keeping systems, and physical space.
+Read about what to expect during a health inspection so you’re not caught off guard.
 Fix any issues immediately if you receive a conditional pass.

 -